jenkinsci/securecn-scanner-plugin/README.md

      ```
 ## Install and configure the plugin
 1. In Jenkins, select **Manage Jenkins** and then select **Manage Plugins** from the list.
 Ensure that the list of available plugins is up to date.
-2. Select the **Available** tab, search for SecureCN Vulnerability Scanner, and select it.
+2. Select the **Available** tab, search for Panoptica Vulnerability Scanner, and select it.
 Click on **Download the Plugin**.
 This will install the plugin.

 ![](images/Jenkins-plugin-installed.png)